bonnieappleton/doi-xml-converter/README.md

 # doi-xml-converter

-An app that converts application data from xml to json from the DOI
+An app that converts application data from xml to json using the DOI

 ## Installation